5 Travel Tips for College Students: Explore the World & Earn Your Degree

 Take Ashford alum Ghassan Nono.
 He traveled the world, pursuing his dream on a tight budget while also taking classes at Ashford University.
 He did it without wealthy parents or a lot of disposable cash - just determination, some improvisational skills, and a thirst for new experience.

-How to Travel as an Online Student
+How to Travel as a College Student

-Here are a five ideas that can help you save money on travel as a student, so you'll have some left over for flights, festivities, and fun.
+Here are five ideas that can help you save money on travel as a student, so you'll have some left over for flights, festivities, and fun.

 1. Volunteer abroad